 Trend 11: The Google Analytics Upgrade

 We use GA for countless purposes, from collecting website traffic data to extracting metrics and business insights.
-If you’re still using the old iteration, it’s time to get going.

 Remember, data privacy rules and legislation are also fundamental, so if you’re reliant on any alternative analytics software, be sure to verify that it’s compliant with all the relevant regulations in your jurisdiction and sector.